 32. Open File Explorer and navigate to the SELFCERT application through a path such as C:\Program Files (x86)\Microsoft Office\root\Office16.

-You may need to seek assistance to determine the correct file path for this application on your computer.
-And note that you may not have user permission to create a digital certificate on computers that are for general use by multiple people.
+Seek assistance as necessary to determine the path on your computer.
+And remember that you may not have permission to create a digital certificate on computers for general use by multiple people.